ausgerechnet/spheroscope/library/guidelines.md

 # pattern 2
 ## notes
 - counterfactual reasoning
-- frequently reasoning about past / future
+- frequently reasoning about consequences of past events or future results of things
 - speculations
 - premise sufficient
 - often in combination with p5